Administration

 How can I define that catalog objects are displayed in the publication?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-If you click on the Catalog tile, you have the option to define that catalog objects are displayed in the Publication stage.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, a collection of predefined tiles will be displayed.
+Click on the Catalog tile to define that catalog objects are displayed in the Publication stage.

 Once you have clicked on the tile, you will be directed to the details page by default, where all object types are listed in alphabetical order according to the browser language.
 If you click on an entry in the list, you will be taken to the object type settings.